 African Sulcata tortoise Appearance:

-Appearance: Males can be larger than females.
-Adult males have deep concavity in posterior half of plastron, with long, thin tails tipped by a horny curving spur.
+Males can be larger than females.
+Adult males have a deep concavity in the posterior half of plastron, with long, thin tails tipped by a horny curving spur.
 Females have a more rounded appearance with features that are not so exaggerated and a short, blunt tail.
-Adults’ carapace is a uniform brown to horn.
-Their plastron, head and limbs are a uniform yellowish.
+Adults’ carapace is a uniform brown to yellow.
+Their plastron, head, and limbs are a uniform yellowish.
 Juveniles have a pale yellow carapace with brown on the scutes, a yellow-white plastron and lighter areoles on the carapace plates.

 The water dish in the habitat should be large enough to allow the tortoise to soak in.
 At the same time, they need to remain shallow enough to protect from drowning.
 For an adult African Spurred tortoise, the indoor habitat should be at least 8 foot by 8 foot!
 An outdoor heated shed or greenhouse is sometimes a better option for an adult African Spurred tortoise.
 During hot summer days allow your tortoise to roam in a predator-free enclosed garden.
 Because of their large size and grazing habits, these tortoises will greatly benefit from being outdoors when the climate allows it.
 Ensure that there is adequate shade, hiding spots, and access to a shallow dish of water.
 A dry grassy area that allows grazing is ideal.

 Sulcata tortoises can burrow

 These large tortoises need a sturdy fence that extends underground due to their tendency to burrow.
 Daytime temperatures can be up to 99 F and nighttime temperatures should not drop below 70 degrees F. A shallow dish of water should be provided at all times, and a muddy wallow may be used as well.